CV and cover letter templates

 Each template is in rich text format, so you can save it to your computer and update it at a later time in Microsoft Word, WordPad or TextEdit.

 Please note you cannot save these templates to your Careers New Zealand account – you must download them to your computer and work on them there.

 If you want to create your CV online, use our online CV generator – CV Builder.

 The CV style you use depends on the job you are applying for and your circumstances and work history.
 You can choose to emphasise either your work history (work-focused) or your skills (skills-focused).
 This website considers these two CV styles, although you can use a combination of the two or other approaches.

 - Skills-focused CV.

-The skills-focused CV places emphasis on your skills by having them at the front of your CV.
-If you decide on a skills-focused CV, you may decide to keep the work history information you include in your CV to a minimum, or leave it out altogether if you are applying for your first job.
+The skills-focused CV places emphasis on your skills by developing what you say about them and having the skills section at the front of your CV.
+The work history information in your CV can be kept to a minimum.

 Use a skills-focused CV if: